kingluddite/web-dev-notes/cms/wordpress/bootstrap-wordpress-part-1.md

   background-color: red;
 }
 ```

-Save and commit.

-`$ git add style.css`

-`$ git commit -m 'add background color'`

-## Switch back to the master branch
-`$ git checkout master`

-Notice how we don't see our new style in the master branch?
-This is because branches don't see each other.
-They are self contained.
-When you create a branch, it takes a copy of the branch you are in and puts it inside the new branch.

-## Merge Branch
-We want to take the code we had in our `my-first-feature-branch` branch and merge it into the master branch.
-We can do that with:

-`$ git merge my-first-feature-branch`

-Now the master branch will have the new body background.

-I won't keep adding branches in my notes but you should get into this habit.
-Never work with new stuff in the master branch.
-Create a new branch and when you know it works and it is what you want.
-Add, commit and switch back to the master branch and merge your changes.

 ## Add images with Terminal
 In the root of every WordPress custom theme you need an image named `screenshot.png`.
 This image is what will be used to show a snapshot of what your custom theme looks like.